Dysgraphia: How to Recognize Signs of Dysgraphia in Your Child This article provides helpful signs…

-Once we had strengthened his core muscles and the left and right hemispheres of the brain, his parents began noticing differences in his reading and writing.
-Now that we had improved the connections in the brain, we begin focusing on the details of his handwriting.
-Our next steps were to improve letter formation and sentence structure.
+Once his core muscle was strengthened and the left and right hemispheres of the brain, his parents continued seeing vast improvements in his reading and writing.
+Now that connections in the brain were improved, he was able to focus on the details of his handwriting.
+The next steps were to improve letter formation and sentence structure.

 You may not think there is a right or wrong way to write as long as the letters get down on paper, but there is a huge difference in how it is connected to learning.
 The first red flag you may see is your child writing their letters from bottom to top.
 Why is this important to correct?
 First of all, we naturally read top to bottom, right to left.
 By structuring our letters from top to bottom, we prepare our kids for reading more challenging and difficult books.
 It is also the way the brain functions.
 It needs that top to bottom, left to right movement for organizing the creative sides (right) and the organized sides (left) of the brain.